-I joined Loughborough in May 2016 from the University of Warwick, where I had been working since 2004.
-My PhD thesis (2006, Warwick) was a comparative study of post-1980s cultural policies in Italy and England and the growing prominence of an economic instrumental rationality in the development of arts and heritage policy in the two countries.
-Since then, I have developed further my exploration of discursive formations, and I have developed an international profile in policy sensitive research which combines a scholarly and critical drive with a commitment to facilitating public engagement with research and collaborations with non-academic partners, mostly from the cultural and creative sectors and from the third sector.
+Eleonora joined Loughborough in May 2016 from the University of Warwick, where she had been working since 2004.
+Her PhD thesis (2006, Warwick) was a comparative study of post-1980s cultural policies in Italy and England and the growing prominence of an economic instrumental rationality in the development of arts and heritage policy in the two countries.
+Since then, she has developed further my exploration of discursive formations, as well as developed an international profile in policy sensitive research which combines a scholarly and critical drive with a commitment to facilitating public engagement with research and collaborations with non-academic partners, mostly from the cultural and creative sectors and from the third sector.

 Recent externally funded projects are:

 - Understanding Everyday Participation – Articulating Cultural Values (AHRC Connected Communities large grant)

 - The politics of cultural value: Towards an emancipatory framework (AHRC Cultural Value Project)

 - Artist-led contributions to the cultural value agenda: developing theory, methods and policy insight (AHRC Collaborative Doctoral Award in partnership with a-n, The Artist Information Company, awarded to artist Emilia Telese).